 Beyond the site boundary extensive community noise monitoring has been conducted to assess the impact of the plant on the receiving environment and communities.
-The below image summarises the monitoring completed from 2012 to date with substantial discussion detailing the monitoring outcomes that have been used to assess the impact of noise and vibration on communities and influence monitoring scope.
+Appendix 2 Summary of Noise Monitoring & Key Findings, summarises the monitoring completed to date including the outcomes that have been used to assess the impact of noise and vibration on communities and influence monitoring scope.